Jake-Lahoff/Jake-Lahoff.github.io/lab_6/index.md

 ## Processing and Transformations
 Three transformations were required in this process.
-- Changing CRS of geometry to the QGIS standard EPSG: 3857
+- Changing CRS of geometry to the QGIS standard EPSG: 3857 for Web Mercator
 - Joining attribute data for 2015 data to the geometry for 2019 data, joining via the name collumn for census tracts
 - Clipping the vector data to only Baltimore city, from the original download of Baltimore County and City